Military Aircraft Preservation Society (MAPS) Air Museum

 Dante Centuori, the Museum’s Director, was my guide through the nearly fifty-year-old museum in November.
 I discovered that the planning for the museum began while the Apollo mission was still in progress when the then governor pledged five hundred thousand dollars for the project.
 Three years later, on July 20, 1972, the museum opened with Neil Armstrong in attendance.

-This year, to honor the 50th anniversary, two new statures, commissioned by Mark and Wendy Armstrong, were installed outside the entrance of the museum.
+This year, to honor the 50th anniversary, two new statues, commissioned by Mark and Wendy Armstrong, were installed outside the museum entrance.
 They depict Neil as a boy and as a pilot.

 The Museum